jaekookang/MewRecorder/README.md

 (ffmpeg release source: gyan.dev/ffmpeg/builds)
 ------------------------------------------
 ### RUN
-1. Run EchoWave II in Administraion first.
+1. Run EchoWave II in Administrator first.
 2. Run MATLAB.
-To control EchoWave, you must run MATLAB in Administration mode.
+To control EchoWave, you must run MATLAB in Administrator mode.

 - In MATLAB command window, type:
      >> cd ./MewRecorder  % [change this to your installation folder]